On the p-adic uniformization of unitary Shimura curves: Application to -adic uniformization

 In follows from (\ref{KneunU10e}) that the image of $((X, \iota, \lambda, \gamma\rho), g)$ by the morphism $\Theta$ is

 We define an action of $J(\mathbb{Q})$ on the left hand side of (\ref{KneunU5e}) by

 \begin{proposition} The uniformization morphism (\ref{KneunU5e}) factors through an isomorphism

 This isomorphism is compatible with the Weil descent data relative to $O_{\breve{E}_{\nu}}/O_{{E_\nu}}$.
 Here the Weil descent datum on the left is induced from $\omega_{\mathcal{M}_r}$, cf. Proposition \ref{KneunU14e}. \end{proposition} \begin{proof} We have just proved that the morphism is well-defined.
 The bijectivity follows from the Proposition \ref{KneunUni3p} and \cite[Thm.
-6.30]{RZ}. \end{proof} By inserting Proposition \ref{compfo} in this result, we obtain our main theorem about uniformization. \begin{theorem} (i) The $O_{E_{\nu}}$-scheme $\CA_\bK$ is projective and flat, with semi-stable reduction.
+6.30]{RZ}. \end{proof} By inserting Proposition \ref{compfo} in this result, we obtain our main theorem about uniformization. \begin{theorem} Assume that $\bK^p$ is sufficiently small.
+In particular, $\CA_\bK$ is representable, cf. Proposition \ref{proprepr}.

+(i) The $O_{E_{\nu}}$-scheme $\CA_\bK$ is a projective and flat relative curve, which is stable in the sense of Deligne-Mumford \cite{DM}.